Ender-Wiggin2019/Things-In-Rings/README.md

 1. Copy the `public/locales/en.json`, and paste them in a new folder with the name of your language (e.g. `fr` for French).
 2. You can send a pull request with the new files, or send them to me by email (see my [GitHub profile](https://github.com/Ender-Wiggin2019).)

+## Thanks

+Thanks Fkyota for the contribution of Japanese translation.